 Exchange Listing.
 Prior to this offering, there has been no public market for our Warrants.
-We intend on applying to list the Warrants included in the Units on the Nasdaq Capital Market under the symbol "[•]".
+We have applied to list the Warrants included in the Units on the Nasdaq Capital Market under the symbol "AGNPW" and recently received approval to list the Warrants on the Nasdaq Capital Market.

 Fundamental Transactions.
 If a fundamental transaction occurs, then the successor entity will succeed to, and be substituted for us, and may exercise every right and power that we may exercise and will assume all of our obligations under the Warrants with the same effect as if such successor entity had been named in the warrant itself.
 If holders of our Common Shares are given a choice as to the securities, cash or property to be received in a fundamental transaction, then the holder shall be given the same choice as to the consideration it receives upon any exercise of the warrant following such fundamental transaction.
-Additionally, as more fully described in the Warrant, in the event of certain fundamental transactions, the holders of the Warrants will be entitled to receive consideration in an amount equal to the Black Scholes value of the Warrants on the date of consummation of the transaction.
+Additionally, as more fully described in the Warrant, in the event of certain fundamental transactions, the holders of the Warrants will be entitled to receive consideration in an amount equal to the Black Scholes value of the Warrants on the date of consummation of the transaction